ACCURACY OF BIBLE TRANSLATIONS (BY MARK OVERTON)

 In the two passages above, I observe that the extra words in the KJ3 provide more accuracy, but reduce impact compared with the NKJV.
 This impact/accuracy trade-off is true of all literal translations.

-I have some complaints about this translation (from reading it online): (1) YHWH is rendered as “Jehovah” everywhere in the Old Testament, (2) I encountered two spelling errors in about five minutes of reading, and (3) the verse number for Rom 2:18 is mispositioned and the number for verse 19 is missing.
-I believe the KJ3 needs another pass of proofing.
+I have some complaints about this translation (from reading it online): (1) YHWH is rendered as “Jehovah” everywhere in the Old Testament, (2) I encountered two spelling errors in about five minutes of reading, and (3) the verse number for Romans 2:18 is mispositioned and the number for verse 19 is missing.
+I believe the KJ3 needs to be proofread.

 ALT3 - Analytical-Literal Translation.
 (New Testament only).
 The complete title of this literal translation is Analytical-Literal Translation of the New Testament of the Holy Bible, translated by Gary F. Zeolla.
 The ALT3 is based on the Majority Text (MT).
 The ALTD is a variant of the ALT3 that footnotes explanatory information instead of placing them in-line, making for easier devotional reading (the “D” in its name stands for “devotional”).
 I was disturbed by seeing some substantial interpolated words in it that were not bracketed.